alathers/camp_connectmoar/index.md

 5 O'Clock on Rod's Road
 <img src="./images/Camp_rough_location.jpg">

+When arriving:
-When arriving - you will take the right fork
+* You will take the right fork
-Take a left onto 5:30 (second left)
+* Take a left onto 5:30 (second left)
-Left at A Street
+* Left at A Street
-Left onto Rod's Road
+* Left onto Rod's Road
-Enter from the back of camp
+* Enter from the back of camp

 # Extras